Roby retires from international duty

 Roby has made more than 500 professional appearances with St Helens, England and Great Britain.

-"Time waits for no man," he added, speaking to his club.
+"Time waits for no man," he added, speaking to his club's website.

 "I'll be supporting Shaun [Wane] and the boys next year, and there's no reason why they can't go all the way."